deanwampler/Contract4J5/contract4j5/README.txt

 *should* have only a small impact on users.
 4) Exploit aspects to manage the "Reporter" objects, which are hard-coded in classes that use them.
 5) Refine test handling.
 For example, field invariants are evaluated for reads, but this probably only makes sense for the very first read, in case it is uninitialized.
+The rest of the time, evaluating just field writes makes sense.
+6) Eliminate the requirement to annotate the class with @Contract.
+7) For the keywords:
+a) Allow "this" without the '$'?
+b) Remove "$target" if it won't be used for anything other than fields, for which it is redundant.
+c) Is "$args" really necessary?
+Can it be eliminated since the parameter names themselves can be used?

 ** Notes for Each Release

 *** v0.5.0 February 7, 2006

-Combined the best features of V1 and V2; the annotation syntax of V1 without the precompilation step.
-To do this, Contract4J5 now uses the Jakarta Commons JEXL expression parser to evaluate contract tests dynamically at runtime.
+Eliminated the precompilation step, replacing it with runtime teste expression evaluation using the Jakarta Commons JEXL expression parser.

 The package structure has been changed from com.aspectprogramming.* to
 	org.contract4j5.*.

 Deprecated three features; they aren't supported in this milestone release.

-1) Ad hoc configuration API and full support for configuration through property files.
-Subsequent releases will have limited support for property file configuration, for convenience, but the preferred way to configure Contract4J5 is through a dependency injection (DI) solution like Spring.
+1) The ad hoc configuration API and full support for configuration through property files.
+Subsequent releases will "re-add" limited support for property file configuration, for convenience, but the preferred way to configure Contract4J5 is through a standard dependency injection (DI) solution like the Spring Framework.

-2) The "alwaysActive" property of the V0.1 annotations, which allowed you to mark an annotation as always on even if all other annotations of the same time have been disabled globally.
+2) The "alwaysActive" property of the V0.1 annotations, which kept a test "active" even if all other annotations of the same kind were disabled globally.
 The complexity of implementing this feature in the new architecture outweighed the benefits.
+Use an alternative implementation like embedded assert statements.

 3) Annotations on method parameters.
-This is a current AspectJ5 limitation; it doesn't support annotations on method parameters.
+This is a current AspectJ5 limitation; it doesn't support annotations on method parameters, which were supported in Contract4J v0.1.
 The workaround is to put all parameter tests in a method precondition test.

 *** v0.1.1.0 October 4, 2005